Mental Health First Aid

 |Youth||Partners Behavioral Health Management; Gastonia||April 24-28, 2017||March 17, 2017|

-North Carolina now has nearly 450 certified instructors, with many being dually certified in the Youth and Adult curricula.
+North Carolina has nearly 450 certified instructors with many dually certified in the Youth and Adult curricula.
 Ongoing support for Instructors is available through an active online learning community where instructors can connect with others in their region, troubleshoot dilemmas and obtain and share resources with each other.

 About the Program

 Mental Health First Aid USA – www.mentalhealthfirstaid.org is managed, operated and disseminated by the National Council for Behavioral Health and Missouri Department of Mental Health.

 Mental Health First Aid is an evidence based curriculum that helps the public identify, understand and respond to signs of mental illnesses and substance use disorders in youth and adults.
 Research has shown that those trained in Mental Health First Aid have greater confidence in providing help to others and are more likely to advise people to seek professional help.

 *ALGEE is the mnemonic device or learning technique that aids in retaining the information learned in MHFA.

 Give reassurance and information

 Encourage appropriate professional help